isaacharrisholt/cursed-gleam/README.md

 ## Contributing

-If you see any curseg Gleam out in the wild, please open a PR!
+If you see any cursed Gleam out in the wild, please open a PR!